 Sport Bible Camps

-Beginning in summer 2020 SON Network will to take a small hand-picked team to Ethiopia to host Sport Camps that are centered on the Bible.
+As soon as travel allows SON Network is planning to take a small hand-picked team to Ethiopia to host Sport Camps that are centered on the Bible.
 These camps will serve as outreach opportunities for Mekane Yesus Lutheran congregations and as opportunities to serve and engage Chinese Diaspora living in Ethiopia.
 We pray that the seeds that are planted will encourage and bless Stay Behind children and fan the embers of faith for both, Ethiopians and Chinese, alike!